SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Unstable angina refers to chest pain and other warning signs that a heart attack may happen soon.
 It is most often caused by blood clots in the arteries that partially block them.

-Some people may be given drugs to break up the clot if the artery is completely blocked.
+Some people may be given medicines to break up the clot if the artery is completely blocked.

-• These drugs are called thrombolytics, or clot-busting drugs.
+• These medicines are called thrombolytics, or clot-busting medicines.

-• They are only given for a type of heart attack, where certain changes are noted on the ECG.
+• They are only given for a type of heart attack, where certain changes are noted on the electrocardiogram (ECG).
 This type of heart attack is called an ST segment elevation myocardial infarction (STEMI).

-• These drugs should be given as soon as possible after the chest pain first occurs (most often in less than 12 hours).
+• These medicines should be given as soon as possible after the chest pain first occurs (most often in less than 12 hours).

 • The medicine is given through a vein (IV).